BigPay vs Wise

 BigPay was launched in 2017 with the goal of making financial services accessible to more Malaysians, and by 2021 more than 2 million Malaysians have used BigPay.
 The company is known for offering financial services like low-cost international transfers, a linked debit card, personal loans and more.

 Wise was launched as TransferWise in 2011 as a low-cost international payment provider.
 Since then more than 12 million people have used Wise to transfer money overseas.
-They offer personal and business multi-currency accounts to hold and manage currencies, accept payments and spend using a linked debit card.
-Wise allows you to send payments from Malaysia to 65 countries.
+They offer personal and business multi-currency accounts to hold and manage currencies, accept payments and spend using a linked Wise debit card.
+Wise allows you to send payments to 70+ countries.

 How do they work?